UPPS 03.02.03 - Student Service Fee Committee and Other Compulsory Student Fee Committees

 Sponsored events supported in whole or in part by compulsory student fees need not and should not avoid controversial political, religious, or ideological content, subject to the understanding that, under current policy, the university has a responsibility to assure an ongoing opportunity for the expression of a variety of viewpoints.

-PLANNING, REPORTING, AND ACCOUNTABILITY
+PROCEDURES FOR PLANNING, REPORTING, AND ACCOUNTABILITY

 At the request of the chair of the SSFC and the vice president for Student Affairs, the director of Institutional Research will conduct a comparative study of funding for all student service fee areas at comparable Texas universities as needed.
 This study will be used to assist the SSFC in determining the broad areas of interest that merit funding emphasis.